dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

 AsyncHTTPClient.configure("tornado.curl_httpclient.CurlAsyncHTTPClient")
 ```

-We also need to initialize our headers and the organizations addresses we already declared on the config file.
+We also need to initialize our headers and the organizations' addresses we already declared on the config file.

 ```python
 headers = conf.headers